mitesh699/spriggle/README.md

 ## Documentation

-Technical documentation is available at [https://miteshsingh.github.io/Model-Convo/](https://miteshsingh.github.io/Model-Convo/)
+Technical documentation is available in the `/docs` directory of this repository.

 ## Features